-The Rat-cha is a very popular cross between two other famous breeds –Rat Terrier and Chihuahua.
-These are frisky and kittenish dogs that demand very little care.
-All they need is love and affection from its family.
-By characteristics, they are small like their parents and often get the face of the Chihuahua.
+The Rat-cha is a cross between two other famous breeds –Rat Terrier and Chihuahua.
+These are playful and kittenish dogs that demand very little care.
+All they need is love and affection from their family.
+By characteristics, they are small, like their parents, and often get the face of the Chihuahua.

 Rat-chas usually have a short coat, but some individuals might inherit the long hair from the Rat Terrier.
 They have alert, roundish eyes, small but strong legs, a black nose, and a long tail.
 The ears might either be bent or pointy, depending upon their genes.

 |Also known as||Rat Terrier Chihuahua Mix, Rat-Chi, RatChi|

 |Weight||12-15 pounds (full-grown adults)|